AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 <center><img src="{{ site.url }}/images/dada2_filtered_qplots.png"></center>
 Now we're lookin' good.

-## Generate an error model of our data
+## Generating an error model of our data
 Next up is generating our error model by learning the specific error-signature of our dataset.
-I mentioned above what expected error rates correspond to a couple [Phred](https://en.wikipedia.org/wiki/Phred_quality_score){:target="_blank"} quality scores, but each sequencing run, even when all goes well, will have its own subtle variations to this.
+Each sequencing run, even when all goes well, will have its own subtle variations to its error profile.
 This step tries to assess that for both the forward and reverse reads.
-It can be one of the more computationally intensive steps of the workflow, for this dataset on my laptop (2013 MacBook Pro) these each took about 5 minutes.
+It can be one of the more computationally intensive steps of the workflow, for this slimmed dataset on my laptop (2013 MacBook Pro) these each took about 5 minutes.
 ```R
 err_forward_reads <- learnErrors(filtered_forward_reads, multithread=TRUE)
 err_reverse_reads <- learnErrors(filtered_reverse_reads, multithread=TRUE)